 Filters are created from different materials, with disposable fiberglass filters being the most common.
 Polyester and pleated filters catch more debris but may limit your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could be interested in using a HEPA filter, remember that's like adding a MERV 16 filter in your heating and cooling system.
 It’s highly unrealistic your system was made to work with level of resistance.
-If you’re concerned about indoor air quality in Shreveport, think over getting a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This product works in tandem with your HVAC system.